jhadida/nxp/docs/ref/read.md

 Cursors cannot be deep-copied.
 The underlying buffer (which contains the entire text) can be accessed via the property `cur.buffer`.

-Finaly, and most importantly, cursors implement methods to match and search a regular expression:
+Finally, and most importantly, cursors implement methods to match and search regular expressions:
 ```
 cur.match(r)        match regex from current position
 cur.search(r)       search rest of line from current position